LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 parent: Runtime Classes
 ---

-# The DeepStats Class
+# DeepStatsInstance
-The DeepStats class is how you'll access and modify Stats throughout your game.
+The DeepStatsInstance class is how you'll access and modify Stats throughout your game.
 It contains all of the methods for collecting modifiers and calculating stats.

 ## Adding and Removing Modifiers
 There are two ways to add Modifiers to a DeepStats instance.